ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 ---

-Asking the right question is similar to using the right measure as a test statistic.
+Asking the right question to solve a problem is similar to using the right measure as a test statistic.

 [Data visualization](https://ranja-sarkar.github.io/2025/12/02/data-visualization.html) is an essential element of data exploration and understanding.
 For example, a [scatter plot](https://seaborn.pydata.org/generated/seaborn.scatterplot.html) helps us understand which measure (correlation coefficient etc.) to use for the data.
 The plot helps identify linear, nonlinear relationships between variables and spot outliers (if any) which may influence the correlation.